chrishah/AMEB2020_Phylogenomics_demo/README.md

 (user@host)-$ cd .. #move back to the base directory (if you forget the following will not work, because the location of the files will not fit to the command - happened to me before ;-)
 ```

 Infer phylogenetic tree using [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).
-The first line just reads the output from the previous command, i.e. the best model, reformats it and writes it and saves it in a variable.
+The first line just reads the output from the previous command, i.e. the best model, reformats it and saves it in a variable.

 The RAxML command in a nutshell:
  - `-f a` - use rapid bootstrapping mode (search for the best-scoring ML tree and run bootstrap in one analysis)